TusharChillal/Yellow_Rover/README.md

-# Yellow Bot – Autonomous 4-Wheel Differential Drive Rover
+# Yellow Rover – Autonomous 4-Wheel Differential Drive Rover

 **Yellow Rover** is a research-oriented autonomous ground robot developed by converting a 4-wheel differential drive rover into a fully autonomous platform using **ROS 2 Jazzy**, **slam_toolbox**, and **Nav2**.

-The project is designed as a **modular, extensible robotics research platform**, with a long-term goal of enabling **complex autonomous tasks** and **future multi-robot (swarm) experiments**.
+The project is designed as a **modular and extensible robotics research platform**, intended to support experimentation in **mobile robot navigation, state estimation, and future multi-robot (swarm) systems research**.

 ---